Florida Birding, Wildlife & Nature Festivals

 Cape Coral FL is home to the largest known population of the Florida BURROWING OWL with over 2500 documented burrows.
 These pint sized birds burrow underground where they nest from late February through July and are now the official city bird of Cape Coral.

-Admission is requested donation of $5 for ages over 16.
+Admission is suggested donation of $5 for ages over 16.

 For directions or information call Cape Coral Friends of Wildlife at 239-980-2593 or visit www.ccfriendsofwildlife.org.
 Co-sponsored by Cape Coral Friends of Wildlife & the City of Cape Coral.